SpyridonLaz/Tile38_Experiment/README.md

 Webhooks are completely aware of all the objects of a given collection that are set to observe, regardless of wether the objects have a Z property or not.

 However, when using a filter against Z , then the results are very different.

+**Objects that move
-Objects that are either outside of the spatial boundaries X,Y and/or the temporal boundaries of Z trigger events,but still detected as outside of the Geofence.**
+either beyond the spatial boundaries X,Y or the temporal boundaries of Z trigger events, yet are detected as being outside of the geofence.**

 ## PYTHON DOCUMENTATION